 by Jaynee Sasso

 Today’s fast paced society causes many to unknowingly spend while taking for granted the amount of money that passes through their hands daily.
-The increased use, viagra 40mg convenience and dependence on electronic means of exchanging funds can contribute to uncontrolled spending habits.
-Although technology has allowed us to use banking and record keeping to keep track of spending, no rx many people are still not setting aside the time to learn how.
+The increased use, convenience and dependence on electronic means of exchanging funds can contribute to uncontrolled spending habits.
+Although technology has allowed us to use banking and record keeping to keep track of spending, many people are still not setting aside the time to learn how.

 March 2010 a Gallup Poll revealed that the average daily spending of Americans is $66, which is above and beyond the average person’s monthly household expenses.
 This adds up to be about $462 per week of miscellaneous spending.

 The choices we make on how to organize our lives has a great impact on how much money we potentially save and have available to allocate toward securing our financial future.
 For example: